joergkrause/nyaf/docs/md/docs/comparision/react.md

 > Never mutate `this.state` directly, as calling `setState()` afterwards may replace the mutation you made.
 Treat this.state as if it were immutable.

-In @nyaf it's a similar mechanism, but simpler.
+In **ny@f** it's a similar mechanism, but simpler.
 There is no distinguish between props and state, you define properties and held the state in it.
 There is no need to use the properties, then.
 That's why it's called `data` and purposefully `setData()`.
 However, you can set the state directly on the object and don't need to follow restrictions.
 It's a Proxy under the hat that handles the changes.
 If something isn't allows the property would be readonly and the editor shows this, no need to read documentation and remember it all the time.